fabric8io/fabric8-platform/README.md

 * [fabric8-console](https://github.com/fabric8io/fabric8-console) the web console for fabric8
 * [fabric8-forge](https://github.com/fabric8io/fabric8-forge) contains the main [JBoss Forge addons and REST service](https://fabric8.io/guide/forge.html) which provides developer wizards to create and edit projects

+We are working on migrating the consoles to [Angular 2](https://angular.io/).
+All the Angular 2 based UI work is hosted in the [fabric8-ui github organisation](https://github.com/fabric8-ui/).

+Here are the Angular 2 versions of the consoles:

+* [fabric8-runtime-console](https://github.com/fabric8-ui/fabric8-runtime-console) the Angular 2 based web console for fabric8

 #### CI / CD

 * [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library) provides a set of reusable [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) steps and functions that you can reuse inside your `Jenkinsfile` via the [@Library annotation](https://github.com/fabric8io/fabric8-pipeline-library#how-to-use-this-library)